Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 **Tip:** If user #2 already exists, either restart the server or change the email address to be unique.

-#### Testing with Royale Front End
+#### Testing with Royale front-end
-Our REST API matches now the data our Front End can send.
-Before we can start using our Front End for testing we need to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing){:target="_blank"} in Grails.
+Our REST API matches now the data our front-end can send.
+Before we can start using our front-end for testing we need to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing){:target="_blank"} in Grails.

 ###### Step 36
 Go to `grails-app/conf/application.yml` and locate `grails` entry: